A Practical Guide To Healthy Living

 Steamed Cod With Ginger & Scallions

-In a large skillet, combine 3 T. rice vinegar, 2 T. low-sodium soy sauce and 2 T. bottled minced ginger.
+In a large skillet, combine 3 T. rice vinegar, 2 T. low-sodium soy sauce (or lower sodium Tamari if you are gluten-free) and 2 T. bottled minced ginger.
 Season both sides of 4 skinless cod fillets (6-8 oz. each) with Kosher salt and fresh-ground black pepper.
 Place the fillets in the skillet with the vinegar mixture, bring to a boil.
 Reduce heat to a gentle simmer, cover and cook until fish is almost opaque, approximately 6 minutes.
 Meanwhile, cut the green parts of 4-6 scallions into 3-inch lengths, then thinly slice them length-wise.
 Scatter over the fish, and cook, covered, until the fish flakes easily and the scallions are just wilted, approximately 3 minutes more.

 Serves 4.